Nutrition in Bacteria : Classification

 Heterotrophic bacteria obtain readymade food from any organic source.
 They can be distinguished into three major nutritional categories.

 2. Saprophytic bacteria - Saprophytic bacteria grow on dead and decaying organic matter.
 They obtain their food by decomposing complex organic molecules into simple inorganic constituents.
-The decomposition of carbohydrates and proteins by saprophytic bacteria is technically known as fermentation and putrifaction;
+The decomposition of carbohydrates and proteins by saprophytic bacteria is technically known as fermentation and putrefaction;

-• Putrifaction - In putrifaction reduction of protein to peptone, polypeptide, peptides and amino acids takes place by enzymes secreted by anaerobic bacteria.
+• Putrifaction - In putrifaction reduction of protein to peptone, polypeptide, peptides, and amino acids takes place by enzymes secreted by anaerobic bacteria.
 This process does not require oxygen, but many saprophytic bacteria which breakdown amino acids into methane, CO2, NH3, H2 and N2 do require oxygen.

-3. Symbiotic bacteria - Symbiotic bacteria grow in beneficial association with other living organisms are called symbiotic bacteria.
-In terms of their association with the host, symbiotic bacteria may be ectosymbionts (when bacteria live on the surface of the host) or endosymbionts (when bacteria live inside the host tissue).
-The bacteria inhabiting intestine of man and animals are good examples of symbiotic bacteria.
-The enzymes secreted by these bacteria are helpful in the digestion of cellulose and in return they obtain their food from the host.
-Similarly, root nodule bacteria (Rhizobium), present in the roots of leguminous plants, fix atmospheric nitrogen to augment their nitrogen supply and in return the plants provide them shelter and carbohydrates.
+The bacteria inhabiting the intestines of man and animals are good examples of symbiotic bacteria.
+The enzymes secreted by these bacteria are helpful in the digestion of cellulose and in return, they obtain their food from the host.
+Similarly, root nodule bacteria (Rhizobium), present in the roots of leguminous plants, fix atmospheric nitrogen to augment their nitrogen supply and in return, the plants provide them shelter and carbohydrates.

 No comments: